 Select concert and touring choir of undergraduate and graduate students performing a cappella and accompanied choral literature.
 May be repeated up to 10 credits.
 Restricted to Las Cruces campus only.
+Prerequisite(s): By audition only.

 MUS 161.
 Concert Choir

 Campus choir composed of both music and non-music majors.
 Emphasis on vocal techniques, sight-singing, and basics of choral musicianship.
 May be taken for unlimited credit.